Evryway/evryway.github.io/_drafts/2020-09-14-a-tale-of-two-problems.md

 itself, a voyage of discovery.
 Even if you can understand the symbols, understanding the equations themselves may require specific domain knowledge which can take time and effort to acquire.

+I'm not arguing that a mathematical equation is a bad way to represent mathematics.
+I do believe, though, that examples can be shown in the specific, which (for me at least) give some kind of context to the equation, and possibly more insight into the meaning of operator symbols or naming symbols.

+## 3. How to make your research more accessible

+As a person creating some documented research, you are undoubtedly under a variety of pressures - usually with the need to justify the research money way up at the top, possibly in tandem with the need to fight for a grant, or a job role, or many other things not directly connected to the actual research itself.
+These pressures are expected, and I have no silver bullet to help you relieve them.
+If you want your research to really have an impact, though, here's some steps you can endeavour to take which will help make your research useable by future generations.
+If you can do any of these things, you're helping.

+1. Make your research freely available.
+2. Where you can, make it searchable and selectable (including equations).
+3. Provide specific examples alongside general formulae.
+4. Provide a code repository with a working implementation.
+5. Provide links to other resources where possible (not just references).
+6. Make your research a living document (and open it to collaborators).

+What's the payback, you ask?
+Immortality.
+Betterment of the human condition.
+And possibly, fame and fortune.
+What's not to like?

+## 4. Conclusion

+If you're making a paper detailing a solution to a problem, the two core factors are these:

+### You are advancing human understanding by solving a problem

+and,

+### You wish to share that solution with others.

+There may be a hundred other competing priorities, but you should try not to let them stand in the way of the best possible version of your work that satisfies these core factors.
+Once you have made your work as available and user-friendly as possible, people will be able to carry that work forward and use it solving problems you might never have expected.

+I finally struggled through the knowledge tree to the point of being able to construct a working implementation, and in the spirit of this whole post, I've also made as much effort as I reasonably can to make it useful and useable by any interested party.

+[If you're interested in the implementation details for my solution, please take a look here.][implementation]

 # References